Good to know

 The Nike Air Huarache Gripp shoes are available in two colorways: Sail/White /Wolf Grey/Team Orange and Black/Indigo Burst/Olive Canvas.
 A futuristic appeal is featured on the sneaker, with its midfoot wrap and highly structured look.
-Casual clothes such as track pants, jeans, and shorts would go well with these kicks, along with t-shirts, sweatshirts, a hoodie or a denim jacket.
+Casual clothes such as track pants, jeans, and shorts would go well with these kicks, along with t-shirts, sweatshirts, a hoodie, or a denim jacket.

 Textile and synthetic materials make up the high-top Nike Air Huarache Gripp.
 This updated model is also made with ultra-comfortable CMP foam, along with an airbag at the heel.
 There's a clip that wraps the underside of the rugged outsole, which offers comfort and stability.
 An inner cleatie hugs the foot to keep the wearer warm and dry, while the outer cleatie provides an additional layer of protection.

 On the front of the shoe is a zipper that is seam taped, providing protection when it’s zipped up.
 The user can also loosen the fit by keeping it unzipped.
-Thick rope laces complement the beefed-up look of the men’s Nike Air Huarache Gripp.
+Thick rope laces compliment the beefed-up look of the men’s Nike Air Huarache Gripp.
 On the ankle and heel are conspicuous Gripp branding details.

 Shoe designer Tinker Hatfield created the legendary Nike Air Huarache series.
 First debuting in 1991 in the form of the first Nike Air Huarache, the line has since undergone a lot of upgrades, with many fans continuing to worship each release.
 The Nike Air Huarache Gripp is part of that legacy.